 [handing the needle to the girl]

-Tell me when a grain of rice balance on the tip of the needle.
+Tell me when a grain of rice balances on the tip of the needle.

 [dropping rice onto the needle for a while]